fail2ban for OpenIndiana and friends

 I think this would be a nice addition to OI, as I don't think we have anything like this in the works.

-Updated by Roy Sigurd Karlsbakk about 8 years ago
+Updated by Roy Sigurd Karlsbakk over 8 years ago

 I vote for closing this ticket and rather spend time on denyhosts (see link above).
 Denyhosts is distributed and relies on using tcpwrappers (hosts.deny etc) instead of using platform-specific tools like iptables/ipf/ipt/whatever.
 Fail2ban can be used with tcpwrappers as well, but is not distributed, so if a host is compromised and starts crawling the net, fail2ban will allow a given amount of attempts from the Bad Host for all installations.